frez-fall/Sinag-Weather-App/README.md

 Sinag is a local and international weather forecast web application.
 It shows current weather data such as temperature, condition, cloud, wind, humidity and precipitation information.

-- `Location Display` - shows current location and displays search bar when clicked
+- `Location Display` - shows current location and displays the search bar when clicked
+- `Search Location` - the search bar to input desired location. provides search suggestions based on input data.
 - `Temperature Scale` button - changes temperature scale of weather data

 ## About the Project